eth-p/uni-chip8/docs/project/Product-Document.md

 The project repository contains [in-house tools](https://github.com/eth-p/SFU-CMPT276/wiki/Tooling) which will help developers maintain code and repository quality.

-These tools have been designed to run in a bash terminal, therefore we ask that all developers have the capacity to run bash scripts on their environment.
-The rest of this section details basic requirements that all developers should satisfy on their development environment.
+#### Simple Contribution Tool

 `sct` is the command file to execute in the repository root directory.
-To view the command list in terminal, execute exactly `./sct`.
+To view the command list in terminal, execute exactly `sct`.

-A command in the following table is executed as follows: `./sct command`.
+A command in the following table is executed as follows: `sct command`.

 <!--- I changed the purpose text for some commands to explicitly indicate that the